 and these are sung without the accompaniment of musical instruments.

 We believe that God is present with us in His Word and therefore the focus of His worship is the Scriptures themselves.
-There are usually two teachings in the morning service; the first is often a Psalm exposition so that we can sing with understanding; and the third is an expositional teaching on a book of the Bible--verse by verse, brick upon brick, precept upon precept, so that we can grow in unity in God's truth.
+There are usually two teachings in the morning service; the first is often a Psalm exposition so that we can sing with understanding; and the second is an expositional teaching on a book of the Bible--verse by verse, brick upon brick, precept upon precept, so that we can grow in unity in God's truth.
 During the evening service there is one teaching on a systematic subject of Scripture and an exhortation before the Lord's Supper.

 Liberty of Conscience

 The purpose for all of this is to make sure that God is the focus of His worship and that His commands, rather than our preferences, dictate how we offer our sacrifices of praise.

 While it might seem that having such rigorous rules on our worship would result in the exclusion of many possible worshipers, it is actually our desire to remove offenses, and welcome worshipers with many convictions as we grow in unity, that we hold to these standards.
 If it is not in the Word of God, it is not in our worship.